-- Commission and make the hydrogen refueling station operational. - Achieve open retail status. - Certify that the Recipient will operate the station, as an open retail station, for a minimum of five years. - Complete and submit the Open Retail Station Checklist (Exhibit F) to the CAM.
+- Commission and make the hydrogen refueling stations operational. - Achieve open retail status for each station. - Certify that the Recipient will operate the stations, as open retail, for a minimum of five years. - Complete and submit the Open Retail Station Checklists (Exhibit F) to the CAM.

-- Written certification that the station will be operated as an open retail station for a minimum of five years. - Completed, signed, and dated Open Retail Station Checklist (Exhibit F) for the station.
+Written certifications that each station will be operated as open retail for a minimum of five years.

+Completed, signed, and dated Open Retail Station Checklists (Exhibit F) for each station.

-TASK 3.4 Project Fact Sheet
+Task 3.4 Project Fact Sheet